 "They wanted to take Him into the boat, but suddenly it came aground on the shore they had been approaching." —John 6:21

-Promise: "The word of God continued to spread, while at the same time the number of the disciples in Jerusalem enormously increased." —Acts 6:7
+Promise: "The word of God continued to spread, while at the same time the number of the disciples in Jerusalem enormously increased.
+There were many priests among those who embraced the faith." —Acts 6:7